browserengineering/book/book/styles.md

     existing scheme and host; or
 -   A path-relative URL, which doesn't start with a slash and is resolved like a file name would be.
--   A protocol-relative URL that starts with "//" followed by a full URL, which should use the existing scheme.
+-   A scheme-relative URL that starts with "//" followed by a full URL, which should use the existing scheme.

 To download the style sheets, we'll need to convert each relative URL